rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 -   Sellars
 -   Chakravartty
 -   Psillos

-The primary dichotomy of positions is between forms of scientific realism and instrumentalism.
+-   Sankey

+Sankey:

 >   Correspondence theories which treat truth as a relation between language
 >   and reality are the only theories of truth compatible with realism. [^Sankey2001]

+>   The realist aim for science is to discover the truth, or the approximate truth,
+>   or the truth with some associated degree of error, about not only the observable
+>   aspects of the world but also its unobservable aspects.
+Associated with this is the
+>   elimination of error, or its minimization, while truth is maximized.
+>   While the pursuit of science may increase our ability to control the environment,
+>   or to predict observable phenomena, these are secondary pursuits compared with
+>   the realist's aim of acquiring (approximately) true theories. [^Sankey2007p338]

 [^Chakravartty2007]: @Chakravartty_2007_A_Metaphysics_for_Scientific_Realism\.
 [^Chakravartty2017]: @Chakravartty_2017_Scientific_realism\. <https://plato.stanford.edu/entries/scientific-realism/>
 [^Sankey2001]: @Sankey_2001_Scientific_realism_An_elaboration_and_a_defence\, p.
 37.
+[^Sankey2007p338]: @Nola_2007_Theories_of_Scientific_Method\, p.
+338.

 ### Challenges to scientific realism

+The primary dichotomy of positions is between forms of scientific realism and instrumentalism.

 ![Scientific realism vs antirealism ([philosophy-in-figures.tumblr.com](http://philosophy-in-figures.tumblr.com/post/92196098591/scientific-realism-vs-anti-realism), [my tweet](https://twitter.com/RyanDavidReece/status/490317638418309120), 2014).](img/phil-of-science-v02.png "My figure on scientific realism vs antirealism"){#fig:phil-of-science}